syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the id of html elements(like div,ul,etc..,) as ribbon backstage page's tab content.
+Specifies the id of html elements like div, ul, etc., as ribbon backstage page's tab content.